6 Fabulous Ideas for Experiencing Chanukah in Israel

 2. Hasmonean Heritage Museum and Ancient Beit Knesset in Modiin

-This new museum tells the history of Modiin from the time of the Hasmoneans until today, and is open during Chanuka Nov 29-Dec 6, 2021 with special Chanuka activities. https://modiinmuseum.org.il/ (Hebrew).
+This new museum tells the history of Modiin from the time of the Hasmoneans until today, and is open during Chanuka with special Chanuka activities. https://modiinmuseum.org.il/english.
 The oldest known Beit Knesset from the times of the Chashmonaim is also known as Umm al-Umdan and is located at the corner of Shivtai Israel St and Sderot Hachashmonaim.
 The site includes remains of a town, graves, a bathhouse, and a synagogue from the second century BCE.
 Also in the general area of Modiin – Maccabim graves.

 For some reason, any type of archaeology, especially caves reminds us of Chanuka.
 Our pick: Beit Guvrin caves, among them impressive cisterns, olive presses, columbarium caves, and burial caves of the Phoenicians who lived in the city, in which rare wall paintings have been restored.
-Due to COVID-19, the number of tickets are limited.
 Make sure to reserve a date/time to avoid disappointment when you arrive. https://en.parks.org.il/reserve-park/bet-guvrin-national-park/

 4. Israel Museum - Cycle of the Jewish Year Collection

-who doesn’t love a good donut?
-Not comparable to Dunkin Donuts, these freshly fried delicacies (sometimes baked also) can be found everywhere during Chanuka.
+Who doesn’t love a good donut?
+Not comparable to Dunkin Donuts or Krispy Kremes, these freshly fried delicacies (sometimes baked) can be found everywhere during Chanuka.
 From the basic powdered cover filled with jelly (jam for the Brits) or ribat chalav (caramel), to fancy shmancy expensive.
 Try ‘em all!!

 6. Chanukiya viewing